squareblob/MountAugusta/Constitution.md

 > a.
 A property owner may choose to relinquish their right to their own buffer, for example by consenting exchange/contract with the adjoining property's owner.

 iv.
-Anyone who places a structure which violates a law relinquishes all property rights to the violating portion of that structure immediately, with only the following exception(s):
+Anyone who places a structure which violates a law reliniquishes all property rights to the violating portion of that structure immediately, with only the following exception(s):

 > a.
 If the violation is only due to a pre-existing structure that is not obvious from the surface level.